antvis/G6/docs/manual/middle/layout.en.md

 ---
-title: Using Layout
+title: Utilizing Layout
 order: 7
 ---

 ## Introduction
 Graph layouts are the algorithms arranging the node positions to obtain a understandable visualizaiton.
 According to the differences of data strucutre, the layouts can be categorized into: general graph layout and tree graph layout.
 There are several layout algorithms for them respectively.
-By utilizing the built-in layouts, [Translating the layouts and their configurations, translating the data](#FCFKL) can be achieved.
+By utilizing the built-in layouts, [Translating the layouts and their configurations, translating the data](#layout-transformation-mechanism) can be achieved.

-Besides, G6 supports [Custom Layout](../advanced/custom-layout.zh) mechanism for users to design their own layout algorithm.
+Besides, G6 supports [Custom Layout](../advanced/custom-layout) mechanism for users to design their own layout algorithm.

 In fact, 'layout' is a free mechanism in G6.
 The built-in layouts only calculate and manipulate the `x` and `y` in node data.
 In other word, users can assign `x` and `y` to nodes by any other ways including the algorithms from the third-party libraries.
 Once G6 find the `x` and `y` information on data, it will render the graph according to it.